SheIsBukki/bukola/src/blog/post-1.md

 pnpm add @astrojs/rss
 ```

-You can validate your RSS feed using sites like [this](https://validator.w3.org/feed/).
+You can validate your RSS feed using sites like [this feed validator site](https://validator.w3.org/feed/).

 ### [DOM Manipulation](#dom-manipulation)